offtherailz/notes/scheme/little-schemer.md

                     I'm not sure why they don't just use equal?
     + eqlist? x y ; Compares two lists
     + my-equal x y; Compares two of anything using eqan? and eqlist?

+## Chapter 6: Shadows

+While discussing a function `value`, they introduce The Seventh
+Commandment:

+> Recur on the subparts that are of the same nature:
+>    * On the sublists in a list.
+>    * On the subexpressions of an arithmetic expression.

+Then soon after, they introduce The Eighth Commandment:

+> Use help functions to abstract from representations.